 In the aftermath of the blackout, it becomes apparent that something larger has taken place-and nothing is safe.
 Could there have been a nuclear accident, a climate disaster, a war, a terrorist attack, or a bomb?

-What to take away from the book?
-Leave The World Behind by Rumaan Alam
+Leave the World Behind by Rumaan Alam Book Cover

 It is addictive to turn the pages because Alam compels the reader forward with unpredictable horrors with both frightening and curious senses.
 The narrative, however, never dwells too long in any one location, depriving us of information and making our journey more mysterious.